 - Employs approximately 2,200 people.

-- Maintains a Good Samaritan Fund at each location, thanks to contributions, for residents who have outlived their financial resources.
+- Maintains a Good Samaritan Program at each location, thanks to contributions, for residents who have outlived their financial resources.

 - A board of trustees governs PMMA.
 Each location has an advisory council comprised of community leaders who provide insight and guidance to the needs of the area.